rebeldisc1/PROJECTTC/README.md

 They are obsolete so I don't really see a point.

 Q:
 "What about KFD?
-Wil you ever make it work?"
+Will you ever make it work?"

 A:
 Yeah, it's planned to make it work in the future.
 This should help spring boarding into iOS 16 support later.
 (Might not happen)